 - We coordinate UniteBoston Reps to build and establish relational connections within neighborhood communities.
 By being a learner of neighborhoods, UniteBoston Reps devote their attention to a specific geographic locale to find out where God is working and how churches can collaboratively serve together to further that work.

 Jesus defined the greatest commandments as, “Love God with all your heart, soul, mind, and strength and love your neighbor as yourself.”
 (Mt 22:36-40).
-Jesus models loving people who are challenging for us to love.
-We encourage the UniteBoston community to step outside our comfort zones to build relationships with Christians that we may not agree with.
+Jesus models loving people who are challenging for us to love and implores Christ-followers to love those they may deem as an enemy (Mt 5:44).
+We encourage the UniteBoston community to intentionally step outside our comfort zones to build relationships with Christians that differ in background, perspective and life experience.

 “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of the others.
 In your relationships with one another, have the same mindset as Christ Jesus.”
 (Phil 2:5).
 With UniteBoston, we come alongside others to serve what is already happening, knowing that what we are personally called to is part of a greater whole.